sonic-net/SONiC/doc/monitoring_containers/monitoring_containers.md

 the entire container ensures that configuration is reloaded and all processes in the container get restarted, thus increasing the likelihood of entering a healthy state.

-Currently SONiC used superviord system tool to manage the processes in each docker container.
+Currently SONiC used supervisord system tool to manage the processes in each docker container.
 Actually auto-restarting docker container is based on the process monitoring/notification framework.
 Specifically if the state of process changes for example from running to exited,